pietrop/slate-transcript-editor/README.md

 _Work in progress_

-Building on the sucess and lessons learned from [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor).
+Building on the success and lessons learned from [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor).
 Mostly to be used in the context of [autoEdit 3](http://autoedit.io)(digital paper edit), and other proejcts.

 Criterias/Principles